 The message was considered too old by the rejecting system, either because it remained on that host too long or because the time-to-live value specified by the sender of the message was exceeded.
 If possible, the code for the actual problem found when delivery was attempted should be returned rather than this code.
-This is useful only as a persistent transient error.

-- 3.6 Mail Delivery Protocol Status - X.5.0 Other or undefined protocol status
+3.6 Mail Delivery Protocol Status

+X.5.0 Other or undefined protocol status